History of Nneka Ogwumike in Timeline

 2016: Elected President of WNBAPA

-In 2016, Nneka Ogwumike was elected President of the WNBA Players Association (WNBAPA).
+In 2016, Nneka Ogwumike was elected President of the WNBA Players Association.

 On August 18, 2017, Nneka Ogwumike scored a season-high 32 points along with 10 rebounds in a 115–106 double overtime victory over the Chicago Sky.

-On August 2, 2018, Nneka Ogwumike made her return against the Minnesota Lynx after being sidelined due to fatigue, scoring 15 points in a 79–57 victory.
+On August 2, 2018, Nneka Ogwumike made her return against the Minnesota Lynx and scored 15 points in a 79–57 victory after being sidelined for over a week due to fatigue.

 2018: Played in Russia